AdBusterOfficial/Adbuster--WinApp/README.md

 - stabilizes TV volume without user interaction

 ### 🔹 Fully offline architecture
-No cloud.
-No telemetry.
-No accounts.
-No data collection.
 All processing happens on the user’s device.

 ### 🔹 Unique CEPA + ML + IR pipeline